Blixa Bargeld: Instruments

 Bargeld's guitars of choice are a Fender Jaguar and a Fender Mustang, as seen on the concert DVD God Is in The House and at various media appearances.
-Initially he used a battered Höfner Model 173 and a red Höfner Colorama II until they "broke down."
+Initially he used a battered Höfner Model 173 and a red Höfner Colorama II until they "broke down".
 After his effect pedals were stolen in the early 1980s, he relied exclusively on the Fender floating/dynamic tremolo (like the Höfner units), which both raise and lower pitch, along with Fender Twin amplifiers, metal slides and changing his amp settings for each individual song to create a unique guitar sound.

 Personal life

-Bargeld is married to Chinese-American mathematician Erin Zhu, daughter of the entrepreneur Min Zhu.
-The couple has a daughter.
+Bargeld is married to Chinese-American mathematician Erin Bargeld, daughter of the entrepreneur Min Zhu.
 Together they developed the concept of web-based fan subscriptions as a new business model for musicians.
-The couple is featured among 37 other design and media figures in the 2010 book Designing Media by designer and IDEO co-founder Bill Moggridge.
-The couple resides in San Francisco, Beijing and Berlin.
+The couple are featured among 37 other design and media figures in the 2010 book Designing Media by designer and IDEO co-founder Bill Moggridge.
+The couple reside in San Francisco, Beijing and Berlin.
+They have a transgender son.

 Bargeld was a vegetarian for 30 years, but stopped as a result of difficulties that he encountered while practicing vegetarianism in China.

-He was a smoker for a long period, but quit in the early 2000s.
-The sound of Bargeld smoking a cigarette is a part of Einstürzende Neubauten's song "Silence Is Sexy" (2000), which is featured on the Silence Is Sexy studio album.
+In a 2024 interview, Bargeld stated that he considered himself queer.
+He also stated that his wife, Erin Zhu, is the only cisgender person in their family.
+His preferred pronouns were not specified.